919609183/assignment2-chundu/README.md

  1. Road trip
     2. Chennai to Ooty
     3. Continue to Sastri Nagar
-    4. Sastri Nagar to Villupuram
+    4. Sastri Nagar to Villupuramrhrgfhsgfb
     5. Villupuram to Trichy
     6. Trichy to Kanyakumari
     7. Kanyakumari to Ooty Tamil Nadu, India